Keezhadi excavation site

+Keezhadi, or Keeladi ([kiːɻaɖi], ISO: Kīḻaṭi), is a Sangam period settlement site, where excavation is being carried out by the Archaeological Survey of India (ASI) and the Tamil Nadu State Department of Archaeology.
+This site is located near the town of Keezhadi in Sivaganga district, Tamil Nadu, about 12 km southeast of Madurai.
+The settlement lies on the bank of the Vaigai River and reflects the ancient culture of Tamil Nadu.
+Epigraphist V. Vedachalam, who served as a domain expert for the excavation, dated the excavated remains between 6th century BCE and 3rd century BCE.
+However, the claimed dating of Tamil-Brahmi potsherd inscriptions to pre-3rd century BCE has been questioned due to lack of detailed information in published reports, and because of disturbances in the stratigraphy of the site — with many potsherds retrieved from mixed contexts of an ancient rubbish-dump cut as a large pit into deeper, older layers — making it doubtful whether any Tamil-Brahmi findings were from the same age as the dated charcoal samples, and the site remained occupied till the 1st century CE.

 Location

-The excavation was first started in Pallisanthai Thidal which is in the north of Manalur, about a kilometer east of the town of Keezhadi in Sivagangai district.
-Various archaeological residues were found when plowing the land around the site.
+The excavation was first started in Pallichanthai Thidal, north of Manalur, about a kilometre east of Keezhadi.
+Various archaeological residues were found when ploughing the land around the site.
 A survey was conducted for the study, which found that this ancient settlement was less than two and a half meters below the ground level.
-The area currently being excavated is spread over 80 acres with a 3.5 km radius.
-The ancient towns of Kondagai and Manalur are also said to be associated with this region.
+The area currently being excavated is spread over 80 acres within a 3.5 km radius.
+The ancient towns of Kondagai and Manalur are also part of this region.

 Dating of site

 Initially, this site was estimated to be from the period between 5th century BCE and 3rd century CE.
-Two samples were sent for carbon dating from this excavation site for confirmation in 2017.
-The results that came in July 2017 confirmed that the samples were from about 2,200 years ago (3rd century BCE).
+Two samples were sent for carbon dating from this excavation site in 2017.
+The results in July 2017 confirmed that the samples were from about 2,200 years ago (3rd century BCE).
 Radiocarbon dating of samples obtained from the fourth phase of excavation revealed that one of the artifacts was from 6th century BCE.
 In 2017, the ASI sent two samples from Keezhadi to Beta Analytic, a Miami-based radiocarbon dating laboratory.
-The laboratory dated the samples to be about 2,300 – 2600 years old (from 3rd century BCE).
-In 2018, six carbon samples collected from the fourth phase of excavation were sent to Beta Analytic in the United States for Accelerator Mass Spectrometry (AMS) dating.
+The lab dated the samples to be about 2,300 – 2600 years old (from 3rd century BCE).
+In 2018, six carbon samples collected from the fourth phase of excavation were sent to Beta Analytic for Accelerator Mass Spectrometry (AMS) dating.
 It was found that one sample collected at a depth of 353 cm goes back to 580 BCE.